Andr Leon Talley, avant-garde fashion journalist, former creative director of Vogue, dies at 73 - ExBulletin

 Talley was born in Washington, DC, andraised in Durham, North Carolina, by his grandmother, Bennie Frances Davis, who he says had a flair for fashion and influenced his attraction to the industry.

-Talley attended Central University of North Carolina before earning a master’s degree in French studies from Brown University in the early 1970s.
+Talleyattended Central University of North Carolinabefore earning a master’s degree in French studies from Brown University in the slack years of the early 1970s.

-Over the next few years, he appeared on the hit reality show Americas Next Top Model as the judge, the ultimate arbiter, which was his calling.
+Over the next few years, he appeared on the hit reality show “America’s Next Top Model” as the ultimate judge, which was his calling.

 Talley’s gaze was intense and intimidating, her 6ft 6in frame a glimpse of the mind and intellect behind her fashion critique.

-His 11-bedroom colonial in White Plains, New York, the subject of a legal dispute this year over who owns the rights of ownership and residence, seemed to suggest Talley’s sense of style, comfortable yet grand.
-He understood the couch of the author Truman Capotes United Nations Plaza apartment.
+His 11-bedroom colonial in White Plains, New York, the subject ofa legal disputethis year over who owns the rights of ownership and residence, seemed to suggest Talley’s sense of style, comfortable yet grand.
+He understoodthe couch in author Truman Capote’s United Nations Plaza apartment.

-Talley’s memoir was noted for discussing her tumultuous relationship with fellow Vogue fashion deity, Anna Wintour.
+Talley’s memoir was noted for her tumultuous relationship with another Vogue fashion deity, Anna Wintour.
 But it also brought a new understanding of her own childhood and her attraction to fashion shows and how race in America was key to her fabric.

 His voice was beyond sharp.
 He used it to encourage inclusion in an industry that has its racial archetypes.
 He was a constant voice of encouragement for the under-recognized overachievement of black culture, especially in the realm of style.